-Over 50 per cent of Luton primary schools have successfully been teaching relationship education using the CWP for the past five years.
+Over 50 per cent of Luton primary schools have successfully been teaching relationship education using the CWP for several years.

-Schools can continue to use this programme, or be encouraged to adopt a Luton recommended programme as RSHE became statutory from September 2020.
+Schools can continue to use this programme, or be encouraged to adopt a Luton recommended programme as RHE became statutory from September 2020.

 Programmes on average consist of approximately:

-- three lessons per year on RSE as part of the wider PSHE curriculum in reception to year 5
+- three lessons per year on RHE as part of the wider PSHE curriculum in reception to year 5

 - four lessons in year 6